relativitydev/relativity-trace-documentation/docs/user_documentation.md

       4. `Warning - Service Error`
          Cleansing failed due to an error with analytics service preventing execution.

+20. **Trace AI Extracted Text Cleansing Error Details** - Long Text field that holds any error details that may have occurred during AI Extracted Text Cleansing.
+It will be empty if no errors occurred.

-20.  **Trace Original Extracted Text** - Long Text field which stores the original extracted text content generated during enrichment before any transforms or cleansing occurs.
+21. **Trace Original Extracted Text** - Long Text field which stores the original extracted text content generated during enrichment before any transforms or cleansing occurs.

 ### Dashboard Widgets